biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2020/paper.md

 for BioHackrXiv, we are able to work around limitations and our functionality may be merged or linked into the main https://biohackrxiv.org/ website.

+Add notes on:

+1. Add metadata to markdown, e.g. for main source code repo

 ## Acknowledgements